gaultier/blog/optimization-tales-cockroachdb-part1.md

 | SQL CPU Time | CPU (s) | ~1.3 s (spike) | Baseline ~0.2–0.4 s |

-Immediately the metrics that jump out to me (and to my CTO) are:
+Immediately the metrics that jump out to me (and did to my CTO) are:

 - Rows read: millions.
 This is simply not tenable, as mentioned, we expect ~10.
+Due to the `LIMIT 10`, we are immediately throwing out 99.99% of the read rows, this is pure waste.
 - SQL CPU time: 144ms: Normal queries take <1ms in CPU.
 This shows that a lot of rows are loaded in memory and processed somehow.
-This is also not scalable.
+This is also not scalable and impacts all other queries in this database.

 The other metrics are interesting but less important at the moment.
 For example, there is a relatively large number of retries and contention time.
 They probably are a by-product of the millons of rows scanned.
 Since looking for all recovery addresses of one identity (i.e. user) scans (but does not return) unrelated rows, it creates unintentional, and unneeded, contention on these rows.